My Love Is Like...Wo

 "My Love Is Like...Wo" is a song by American singer Mýa, released as the lead single from her third studio album, Moodring (2003), on June 9, 2003.
 Mýa re-teamed up with rapper Missy Elliott after the global success of "Lady Marmalade" (2001) to record the song.
 Before being released, it took Mýa a whole year to decide to record the song because of its graphic lyrical content.
 The song was written by Elliott along with brothers Charles and Kenneth Bereal.
 Lyrically, the mid-tempo song is about self-love.

 The song received generally mixed to positive reviews from contemporary music critics, applauding Mýa for her newfound sexual freedom.
 "My Love Is Like...Wo" became a top-20 hit on the Billboard Hot 100 for week of September 6, 2003, peaking and spending four consecutive weeks at number 13.
-It performed similarly on Billboard's Hot R&B/Hip-Hop Songs chart, where it peaked at number 17.
+It performed similarly on Billboard's Hot R&B/Hip-Hop Singles & Tracks chart, where it peaked at number 17.
 Internationally, the single charted within the top 40 in Australia, Ireland, New Zealand, and the United Kingdom.

 The song's accompanying music video was filmed by director Paul Hunter, who envisioned Harrison to perform a one-woman show.
 The video earned her two nominations at the 2003 MTV Video Music Awards for Best Dance Video and Best Choreography, while choreographer Travis Payne garnered a nomination at the American Choreography Awards for Outstanding Achievement – Music Video.

-Background and composition
+Background

-Recorded in 2001, "My Love Is Like...Wo" was written and produced by American rapper Missy Elliott along with production duo CKB, consisting of brothers Charles and Kenneth Bereal.
+"My Love Is Like...Wo" was written and produced by American rapper Missy Elliott along with production duo CKB, consisting of brothers Charles and Kenneth Bereal.
 Additional production on the song was handled by Ron Fair.
-Before Harrison decided to release "My Love Is...Wo" as the first single from Moodring (2003), she admitted she was not always comfortable with the song and its graphic lyric content.
+Before Mýa Harrison decided to release "My Love Is...Wo" as the first single from Moodring (2003), she admitted she was not always comfortable with the song and its graphic lyric content.
 Speaking to Billboard magazine, she explained, "Back then, I wasn't so confident in saying, 'My a** is like wo' [...]
 I was coming out of doing a program with young girls that talked about self-esteem and body image.
 I realized that I really couldn't worry about what people think of me.
 I'm at that point in my life now where I can say, 'My ass is like wo.'
 I wasn't even considering the song to be on the album at that time, but I later fought for it to be the single."
+She further called My "Love Is Like...Wo" a "very conceited song, and I love it.
+It's about self-love and feeling confident, and it's a little cocky and aggressive."